nnellans/terraform-guide/README.md

 - The rest is the same as above
 - Example:
   - `newTuple = [for first, last in var.Map : “${first} ${last}”]`
-  - This pulls out each key/value pair from `var.map`, combines them into a new string separated by a space, and puts the new string values into `newTuple
+  - This pulls out each key/value pair from `var.map`, combines them into a new string separated by a space, and puts the new string values into `newTuple`

 ### {Curly Brackets} return an Object
-- Notice that this uses curly brackets instead of square brackets
-- Also notice the arrow sign `=>` separating `outputKey` & `outputValue`

 #### Input a List/Set/Tuple, return an Object
 - `newObject = {for <item> in var.List : <outputKey> => <outputValue> <condition>}`